-You’ll start off by tuning in your senses, to get a feel for how the woodland looks, sounds and smells.
-We’ll introduce you to still hunting, a technique used by Native Americans.
-From there we’ll practice stalking so that you can move through the woodlands effortlessly and quietly!
-We’ll do this through some fun and informative exercises.
+You’ll start off by tuning in your senses, to get a feel for how the woodland looks, sounds and smells using a technique known as still hunting, a technique used by Native Americans.

-We’ll move on to some of the important principles of tracking by practicing on each other and cover topics such as:
+We’ll take a look at some equipment that will enhance your experience of nature watching and make a tracking stick.
+From there we’ll move on to some of the important principles of tracking and cover topics such as:

 - Using a tracking stick,

-We’ll then move back to wildlife and look at examples of the various ‘clues’ that can let us know what animals are around including:
+We’ll then look at examples of the various ‘clues’ that can let us know what animals are around including:

 - What to put in a tracking kit,

 - Where and how to lay a track trap,

 - How to make a plaster cast of a track.

 And then we’ll carefully put those newly learnt skills into practice by silently stalking through the woods to find sign of the wildlife that’s around.
 On previous courses we’ve found deer prints, scat, hair and feeding sign, as well as skulls and antlers, fox prints and scat, badger latrines and sets and much, much more.
 We’ve also seen fallow deer, fox, hares, buzzards, woodpeckers, adders, grass snakes, slow worms, common lizards, green huntsman spiders…..

 You can view our full course schedule here.